Frequently Asked Questions

 Out of respect for other participants who may be allergic to or feel uncomfortable around dogs, we ask that you do not bring your dog to GLS events unless the event is specifically stated to be pet-friendly.
 However, service dogs are always permitted when in the service of their owners.

 GLS activities are typically planned with adults in mind.
 If you think that a certain event might be suitable for your child, you should first contact the Event Leader to confirm that it is okay.
 In general, children are not frequently seen at GLS events.
 Unaccompanied teenagers are required to bring a parental/guardian waiver form.

-Event leaders can typically help match people for carpooling to event locations.
+No, Event leaders cannot help match people for carpooling to event locations.
 However, it is up to the individuals to follow through on making the necessary arrangements about where and when to meet, sharing the cost of gas, etc.

 GLS events typically limit the number of people that can attend.
 Popular events fill up quickly.
-If you are fairly sure that you can attend, consider asking to have your name put on the list as "tentative" and then let the Outings Leader know as soon as your plans are finalized.
-Alternatively, if your plans are really uncertain, you can ask to be put on the wait list from the start, in which case you won't be taking up a spot that somebody else could use.
+If you are fairly sure that you can attend, then RSVP and then update your RSVP on Meetup as soon as your plans are finalized.

 If you have little or no recent experience, we ask that you limit yourself only to